 Implications and Unanswered Questions

 - The assumption of the Court seemed to be that a receiver could not be appointed until Part II of the SFSA had been complied with.
-There have been prior Saskatchewan cases where a receiver was appointed to take possession of personal property and, before that personal property was disposed of, notices required other parts of the SFSA were served (whether by the receiver or the creditor).
+There have been prior Saskatchewan cases where a receiver was appointed to take possession of personal property and, before that personal property was disposed of, notices required by other parts of the SFSA were served (whether by the receiver or the creditor).
 Will that practice be affected?
 Similarly, there are notice provisions under other provincial legislation that must be complied with before creditors may take certain actions.
 One hopes that the Supreme Court’s decision in Lemare Lake will not affect those practices.
 There seems to be no need for every possible notice to be served as a precondition to appointment of a receiver, as long as the debtor is ultimately served prior to disposition of property.
 If Lemare Lake does interfere with those practices, then interim receiverships would likely become more common, or would last longer before receivers with full powers are appointed, which would increase costs for creditors.

 We note that Côté J. delivered a strong dissent, but none of the other Justices concurred with it, resulting in a 6-1 majority.
 Perhaps the dissent will be influential in narrowing the future effect of Lemare Lake, but that remains to be seen.